unamed421491u3uje/students_submission/README.md

 ## Datatype Analysis
 For further analysis of the datatypes, use the `datatype_analysis.ipynb` found in `profiling/`.
 This file was used to generate many of the figures in the paper including the datatype comparison and Pareto curves.
 It calls `datatype_generators.py` for datatypes values, which parameterizes many of the datatypes for easy experimentation.

+## Hardware
+The hardware models are located in the `/hardware` directory and include the files necessary to estimate the area and power using Synopsys
+Design Compiler.